-As from 1 October 2012
+As from 1 October 2012, these rules were refined as follows:

-- 100% automatic deduction of expenditure incurred solely and directly in respect of separately identifiable research and development activities - 50% additional deduction of expenditure incurred solely and directly in respect of separately identifiable research and development activities.
-This deduction is subject to pre-approval by the Department of Science and Technology - Research and development capital assets are written off as follows: - Machinery, plant, utensils or articles on a 40:20:20:20 basis - Buildings or improvements 5% per year.
+- 100% automatic deduction of expenditure incurred solely and directly in respect of separately identifiable research and development activities - 50% additional deduction of expenditure incurred solely and directly in respect of separately identifiable research and development activities. which is subject to pre-approval by the Department of Science and Technology.